willkg/socorro-release/README.rst

 Create a deploy bug::

-    $ release.py make-bug [--product PRODUCT] [--component COMPONENT]
+    $ release.py make-bug

-This will generate a link for Mozilla's Bugzilla instance.

-If you don't want to use that, that's fine.
-You can skip specifying the product and component and instead copy/paste the summary and description.
+This will generate a summary and description for a deploy bug.
+It also generates a link to Mozilla's Bugzilla instance for creating the deploy bug.
+If you don't want to use the link, that's fine--you can ignore it.

 make-tag